linkedin/goavro/README.md

 writer's schema to a reader's schema using aliases.
 Although goavro can compile schemas with aliases, it does not yet implement this feature.

-### JSON Encoding

-The Avro Data Serialization format describes two encodings: binary and JSON.
-Goavro only implements binary encoding of data streams, because that is what most applications need.

-> Most applications will use the binary encoding, as it is smaller and
-> faster.
-But, for debugging and web-based applications, the JSON
-> encoding may sometimes be appropriate.

-Note that data schemas are always encoded using JSON, as per the specification.

 ### Kafka Streams